plotly/dash-labs/docs/01-Overview.md

 ### Dash Labs 1.0.0 Goals

 Dash Labs 1.0.0 is reset to start with Dash >= 2.0 as the base.
-We will continually add new projects, the first of which is the new and imporoved way to make multi-page apps.
+We will continually add new projects, the first of which is the new and improved way to make multi-page apps.

 ## Documentation